 Technical – instruction presented with attention to detail, precision, structure, clarity and repeated opportunities.

 These teaching and learning features are embedded into our everyday practice and they ensure that the children in our school are receiving the quality education they deserve.

 Meet Our Staff

 We have a truly unique team who are committed to empowering students to reach their full potential.
 We provide regular in-house training to all our staff and are constantly striving to improve the lives of their students.
 We have a high staff to student ratio which enables us to provide individualised programmes tailored to the students' needs.
 Our small classroom sizes are also the ideal setting for encouraging group interaction in a supportive, intimate environment.
 ABACAS prides itself on the level of collaboration that occurs between every staff member on our team.
 The supportive culture and teamwork present in the school is a huge source of pride to our whole school community.

-A large number of our staff are enrolled on or have completed masters level courses in Applied Behaviour Analysis.
+Today at ABACAS twelve of our staff are fully qualified behaviour analysts, representing 25% of the total staff.
+Additionally, a large number of our staff are enrolled on or have completed masters level courses in Applied Behaviour Analysis.
 As part of the requirements to sit the associated board certified exams these staff must engage in regular professional supervision.
 They attend individual supervision with our school Behaviour Analyst twice per month and a monthly group supervision is also offered, covering various relevant topics.
 This level of support for our staff ensures we can continue to attract highly qualified and dedicated people to work in our school.

 Internship and Work Experience Opportunities